 13 – French Christmas Traditions – Practice With Our Realistic Recorded Dialogue

 For the Holidays, Olivier and I recorded a realistic dialogue to introduce you to both the French traditions and precise vocabulary used in France around Christmas and the Holidays.
 Click on the link to practice your French and learn the French Christmas vocabulary in context!

 This article comes with audio, French transcript and an English translation.
 Share it if you like it!

 Christmas in France is quite different from Christmas in Australia, as described in this article written entirely in easy French by my student Robyn!

-And now, let Leyla, Olivier and myself with you a Merry Christmas in video.
+14. And now, let Leyla, Olivier and I wish you Happy Holidays in this video.

 The thing which is popular right now is to send out an end of the year recap, often on social networks such as Facebook – by the way, do you know the French facebook vocabulary?